 Focuses on developing essential writing skills at the sentence and paragraph levels.
 Emphasizes fluency in the writing process through use of invention strategies, drafting, revising, and editing in order to produce organized and coherent writing.
-Prerequisite: Recommendation of college writing placement test or consent of instructor.
+Prerequisite: Placement into WR080; or consent of instructor.
 F, W, Sp, Su